 Make it possible to retry SSL_write() with changed buffer location (the buffer contents must stay the same).
 This is not the default to avoid the misconception that non-blocking SSL_write() behaves like non-blocking write().

 Never bother the application with retries if the transport is blocking.
 If a renegotiation take place during normal operation, a SSL_read or SSL_write would return with -1 and indicate the need to retry with SSL_ERROR_WANT_READ.
 In a non-blocking environment applications must be prepared to handle incomplete read/write operations.
 In a blocking environment, applications are not always prepared to deal with read/write operations returning without success report.
 The flag SSL_MODE_AUTO_RETRY will cause read/write operations to only return after the handshake and successful completion.

 When we no longer need a read buffer or a write buffer for a given SSL, then release the memory we were using to hold it.
+Released memory is either appended to a list of unused RAM chunks on the SSL_CTX, or simply freed if the list of unused chunks would become longer than SSL_CTX->freelist_max_len, which defaults to 32.
 Using this flag can save around 34k per idle SSL connection.
 This flag has no effect on SSL v2 connections, or on DTLS connections.